 In response, the Post Office Department stated that there wasn’t enough time to produce the stamp in multicolor in order for it to be issued at the July Girl Scout Roundup.
 Because the stripes of the American flag predominated the background of the design, printing the stamp in red on white paper was the only “logical color choice,” the P.O.
 Department replied.

 Though there was to be no reissue of the stamp, the Girl Scouts (as well as other youth organizations) have since been honored with a myriad of stamps.
 For the American organization’s 75th anniversary, a stamp was issued featuring 14 Girl Scout badges on a green background of the same color as the sash on which they’re worn.

 Prior to the 1962 Girl Scout stamp, founder Juliette Gordon Low had been featured on a stamp of her own (more information on the Juliette Gordon Low approved die proof).
 Known as “Daisy” to friends and family, Low was remembered as a charming, enthusiastic, and vivacious woman.
 She had previously founded Girl Guide troops in Scotland and London before bringing the concept to the United States.
 During World War I, membership in the scouts expanded dramatically.
 Low became an international leader and central figure of the American scouting movement; in 1915 she became president of the Girl Scouts of America, and was dedicated to her troops with constant enthusiasm until the end of her life.

 Many Smithsonian programs, exhibits, self-guides, and other activities are planned for the Girl Scouts Rock the Mall.
 Check out other blog posts, the calendar of events, and more.

-Click here for more resources on women featured on stamps, female involvement in postal history and philately.
-And don't miss our Women's History in Postage Stamps collecting activity at Girl Scouts Rock the Mall 2012.
+Don't miss our Women's History in Postage Stamps collecting activity at Girl Scouts Rock the Mall 2012.